 What happens to your body after a blood transfusion?

-The recipient’s immune system may recognize the transfused blood as foreign initially, but the risk of a severe immune response is relatively low due to blood compatibility testing and matching procedures.
+• Immune System Response: Your immune system may recognize the transfused blood as foreign initially.
+However, there is very little risk of severe immune response due to the compatibility tests and matching procedures held beforehand.
+You may experience fever and chills though.

 How long do you stay in hospital after a blood transfusion?

-Additionally, if a transfusion is conducted in response to a surgical procedure or severe illness, then your hospital stay could be extended until the condition is stable.
+If the transfusion was conducted as a result of a surgical procedure or a serious illness, then your stay could be extended until condition is steady and could be managed at home.

-In any case, the healthcare expert would discuss with you the specific length of a hospital stay following a blood transfusion, as they closely keep monitoring you.
+In any case, your doctor would discuss with you the actual length of your stay following a blood transfusion as they keep checking on you.

 Alternatives to blood transfusions for pregnant women